 In both instances, there are stroke and distance penalties involved.
 If you think you have hit the ball out of bounds or into an area where you might not find it, announce that you are hitting a provisional ball, and then hit a second ball from the same location.

 The provisional ball can only be played if you cannot find your original ball or if you find it out of bounds.
 Take a 1-stroke penalty to your score for the hole and play the provisional ball.

 However, if you find your original ball in-bounds, there is no penalty; you just play the hole out with that ball.

-In VGC competitions, we have introduced a "local rule" to maintain pace of play as follows:
+The USGA has introduced a "local rule" to maintain pace of play as follows:

 If a ball is lost or out-of-bounds and no provisional has been played, drop a ball 1 club length into the fairway (yes, on the fairway) nearest to the point of loss or where last crossed the out-of-bounds line and no nearer the hole and add two penalty shots to your score for the hole.
 This is the "best guess" of your fellow players.
 Endeavor to not waste time trying to figure out exactly where you lost your ball.